bpmutter/ben.perlmutter.io/about.markdown

 Before I dove into learning software development full-time, I was already working in the world of tech.
 My previous position was as Market Development Lead at Mavatar Technologies, a small Silicon Valley e-commerce startup.
 As Market Development Lead, I worked in close collaboration with Mavatar's executive team on sales, marketing and content campaigns.

 I also founded PerlWrite, a content creation organization, where I collaborated with startups to realize their content strategy in the form of website copy, eBooks, blog posts, email campaigns and more.

+Learn more about my experience in <a href="/assets/ben-perlmutter-resume.pdf" target="_blank" title="Ben Perlmutter resume">my resume</a>.

 ### Connect with Me
 [Mail](mailto:ben@perlmutter.io) / [Github](https://github.com/bpmutter) / [LinkedIn](https://www.linkedin.com/in/ben-perlmutter-a410228a/) / [Twitter](https://twitter.com/bpmutter)